Moseley Park: Security

-A key is required to gain entry.
-Residents with keys have a say in the management, while the public may purchase a day key with a refundable deposit.
-The head ranger has said it has made the park popular as people feel safe inside it.
-An incident where a man was spotted armed with a knife in the park surprised the head ranger, who said that she had not heard of such a case in her 15 years of managing the site.
+A key is required to gain entry outside of Community Opening Hours.
+The former head ranger said it has made the park popular as people feel safe inside it.
+An incident where a man was spotted armed with a knife in the park surprised the former head ranger, who said that she had not heard of such a case in her 15 years of managing the site.